inform-us/requirements_specifications/informus/rules/POM DrEaMing.md

 A day is defined as between 00:00 and 23:59
 A week is defined as 00:00 on Monday to 23:59 on the following Sunday

-To comply with the DReaMing metric, all three (fluid intake, diet intake, mobilisation achieved) must be documented at least once in this time window (i.e. a valid _dt stamp for an entry for each individual metric) in order for each patient to achieve (1) DReaMing documented
+To comply with the DReaMing metric, all three (fluid intake, diet intake, mobilisation achieved) must be documented at least once in this time window 00:00 and 23:59 (i.e. a valid _dt stamp for an entry for each individual metric) in order for each patient to achieve (1) DReaMing documented

-If any of the 3 DReaMing metrics are missing for any patient, an entry (a valid _dt stamp) then do not count
+If any of the 3 DReaMing metrics are missing for any patient, an entry (a valid _dt stamp) then DrEaMing is not documented, do not count as DrEaMing documented.

-Numerator = sum of patients achieving (1) Documented response between 00:00 and 23:59
+Numerator = sum of patients achieving (1) above i.e. all three flowsheets documented between 00:00 and 23:59

 Denominator = total number of patients present on unit (based on MRNs) between 00:00 and 23:59

-Calculate daily percentage for each unit
+Calculate weekly percentage for each unit T06 and WMS.

-Aggregate the daily percentages into a -weekly mean percentage_ for each of these respective units (T06, WMS) ?calculate weekly percentage without aggregating? - this does not account for patients with admission over 1 day...

 Plot an SPC chart for each respective unit: y-axis = weekly percentage; x-axis = time